 The Tasmanian exception: All attorneys must sign the POA

 Tasmania is the strict exception.
-Under the Powers of Attorney Act 2000 (Tas) s 30 and s 16, all attorneys must accept the appointment before mandatory lodgement with the Recorder of Titles.
+Under the Powers of Attorney Act 2000 (Tas) s 30, all attorneys must accept the appointment before mandatory lodgement with the Recorder of Titles.
 Your backup attorneys cannot wait to sign.
 No other state has this restrictive rule.

 Do all attorneys need to sign my POA if appointed jointly?